SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Brinks Home Security offers an extensive lineup of add-ons and upgrades.
 During our testing, we found the equipment durable and reliable.
 You can add any of these items to your equipment package:

-While Brinks offers solid equipment options, we found its camera lineup mixed.
-Some models are higher priced relative to their features and performance.
-If you’re drawn to Brinks for their core security equipment, consider comparing its camera offerings with third-party options that may offer better suited to your needs.
+While Brinks offers solid equipment options, we found its camera lineup is a mixed bag.
+Some models are priced higher relative to their features and real-world performance.
+If you’re drawn to Brinks for their core security equipment, it’s worth comparing their camera offerings against third-party alternatives that might deliver more bang for your buck.

 Our Brinks Home Security Test Equipment